saronraut/Human-Trafficking-Awareness/README.md

     The file Data_Cleaning.ipynb was used for the final data cleaning, merging, and exporting.

 Our group presentation can be found in file:

+    Human Trafficking - Data Analysis.pptx
+        Contains audio recording from class presentation

 Our group write-up/final analysis can be found in file:

 saron_working_file folder contains data analysis and visualizations based on Recruiter Relationship and Age Group

+    Saron-trafficking.ipynb MAIN NOTEBOOK. all data used for the project. png folder has .png for all the visual graphs cleanData is the copy of cleanData from main branch Test_group.ipynb is test notebook for code snippets Nested_Pie_Chart-Copy1.ipynb collaborative effort with Liz to creating nesting pie chart Nested_Pie_Chart.ipynb created as a template collaborative effort with Liz color_liz.xlsx excel data on colors assigned for nesting Pie Chart

-Liz_working_files folder contains data analysis and visualizations based on Citizenship Country and Exploitation Country:
+Liz_working_files folder contains data analysis and visualizations based on Citizenship Country and Exploitation Country

--Data_Exploration.ipynb --> this is the starting point of my data exploration and is not a finished file
-    and was organized into the two following files -Where From Organized.ipynb --> All the code pertaining to trafficking victims area of citizenship -Exploited.ipynb --> All the code pertaining to trafficking victims area of exploitation

-Mara folder contains data analysis and visualizations supporting the findings from Liz
+Mara folder contains data analysis map visulalizations supporting the findings from Liz

-Sumit folder contains data analysis and visualizations based on Labor exploitation sectors and Sexual exploitation sectors.
+Sumit folder contains data analysis and visualizations based on Industry and Age Group

 Lisa folder contains data analysis and visualizations including data for population density